9 Things To Do And Places To Visit In Ladakh

 #2 The Beauty Of Pangong Tso lake

-Ask people to list the places they want to visit in Ladakh and Pangong Lake will certainly find a spot there, such is the beauty of this lake!
+Ask people to list the places to visit in Ladakh and Pangong Lake will certainly find a spot there, such is the beauty of this lake!
 FYI: Pangong in Tibetan stands for “long, narrow, enchanted lake”.
 Apt, don’t you think?

 Did You Know?
 During the winter season, a gala ice skating festival is organised on the surface of the frozen Pangong Tso lake.